Towrang railway station

-Towrang is a closed railway station on the Main South railway line in New South Wales, Australia.
-A platform opened in the locality in 1869 south of the later station, called Mannafields after a property of the same name.
-A later station opened in 1874 north of the initial platform at 208 km south of Central, serving the small Southern highlands town of Towrang.
+Towrang railway station was a railway station on the Main South railway line, serving the locality of Towrang, New South Wales, Australia.
+It originally opened as a platform on 19 May 1869, called Mannafields after a property of the same name.
+On 11 March 1870 the platform was renamed Towrang.
+The initial platform was later replaced by a new station to the north, in 1874.
 It was an active station with a siding to load local agricultural produce.
-The station closed in 1974 and was demolished in the 1980s.
+The station closed on 9 November 1974 and was demolished in the 1980s.
 Little evidence remains of the station, although two sets of points were later installed at the site to allow access to either track at times of track maintenance.